mrxten/XamEffects/README.md

 * [Commands](#commands)
     * Add command to views.

  **Important:** TouchEffects and Commands create native view over XF control.
-This view can overlaps the gestures on the nested controls.
+In Android this view can overlaps the gestures on the nested controls.
 The problem will be fixed in the next versions.

 ### Install
 ```bash